Australia frets over economy as resource boom fades

 "The delays will help spread the projects into the longer term, help take pressure off excessive costs, reduce the size of the commodity supply surge over the decade ahead thereby helping to support commodity prices and provide breathing space for other sectors of the economy such as construction, retailing, manufacturing and tourism," said Share Oliver, head of investment strategy at AMP Capital.

-In the low-gear of the so-called two-speed economy, manufacturers have been grappling with a strong Australian dollar while consumer-facing companies are battling changing dynamics and lackluster confidence.
+In the low-gear of the so-called two-speed economy, manufacturers have been grappling with a strong Australian dollar while consumer-facing companies are battling changing dynamics and lacklustre confidence.

 Top supermarket operator Woolworths Ltd (WOW.AX) warned of another tough year ahead after posting a fall in second-half earnings, sending its shares down as much as 3.3 percent.